ivanseibel/ignite-2022-10-delivery-api/README.md

 - If the return time is exceeded, the daily rate should be charged for the additional time.
 - In there is a fine, the total amount should be increased by the fine amount.
 - The user must be authenticated in order to close a rental.

+## List rentals

+### Functional requirements

+- Should be able to list all rentals for a user.

+### Business rules

+- Users must be authenticated in order to list their rentals.